5 Ways to Celebrate Gluten-Free Holidays

 4. Load your holiday plate for fruits and vegetables

-Here’s your go-to for every holiday meal.
+Here’s your go-to for every gluten-free holiday meal.
 Eat plenty of fruits and vegetables.
 Take a look at the Gluten-Free menu, and you’ll find meals with broccoli, carrots, brussels sprouts, asparagus, green beans, black beans, corn, tomatoes, lima beans, potatoes, ginger, and more.

 5. If you’re worried about being exposed to gluten at the holiday meal…

 - Offer to host the party and prepare a gluten-free meal.